gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## DTLS Key Management Method Identifiers {#IANA-Protection-Solution-ID}

+Note: The RFC Editor is requested to replace RFC-To-Be with a reference to this document.

 IANA is requested to create a new registry called "DTLS Key Management Method".
 This registry is part of the Stream Control Transmission Protocol (SCTP) Parameters grouping.